dlande000/pongpongpongpongpongpongpongpong/README.md

 }
 ```

-The y cordinate of the computer player (`this.players[1]`—the human player and the computer player exist in an array of players) is an average the computer's current y position and the y position of a specified ball.
+The y coordinate of the computer player (`this.players[1]`—the human player and the computer player exist in an array of players) is an average the computer's current y position and the y position of a specified ball.
 The ball argument is given to the `changeAIPos` function in the `update` function:

 ```javascript
 update(changeTime) {